Brian-1812/RNBoilerplate/README.md

 ## Rename the project and customize the SplashScreen, and you're ready to go 😊

-## Using RN-Vector && SVG icons and JSON animations
+## Using RN-Vector & SVG icons & JSON animations
 - SVGs
   Just copy your SVGs into Assets/SVG folder and import into index.js in Assets/SVG You can then use it by